 #5 – Les Claypool

-More people have heard Les Claypool's music than they realize, because he's been tapped to compose for so many TV shows.
-He's the madman that wrote the South Park theme song, for instance.
-He's also the founding, lead musician for the band Primus, where he also contributes lead vocals.
+More people have heard Les Claypool’s music than they realize, because he’s been tapped to compose for so many TV shows.
+He’s the madman that wrote the South Park theme song, for instance.
+He’s also the founding member of the band Primus, and serves as the lead instrumentalist and vocalist.

-Trivia Facts: Les Claypool has composed for many TV shows and video games, such as writing the theme songs for South Park and Robot Chicken.
-He's an avid fly fisher.
+Trivia: Les Claypool also composed the theme song for Robot Chicken.
+He’s an avid fly fisher.
 He records most of his music himself, self-producing and engineering at his studio at his home the Rancho Relaxo.

 #4 – Larry Graham